dubhater/vapoursynth-mvtools/readme.rst

   * Support for up to 16 bits per sample

-  * mv.Mask and mv.FlowBlur, because they are used by QTGMC
+  * mv.FlowBlur, because it is used by QTGMC

   * Possibly lower memory usage